- Energy-efficient living

 When you're buying paper or cardboard products, look out for items that contain a high percentage of Australian recycled fibre or are made with fibre content from sustainably managed sources, such as plantations or sustainably managed native forests.
 Australian paper manufacturers have to meet environmental production standards which may not have to be met in other countries.

 Paper and cardboard can be recycled through kerbside recycling.
-Check with your local council to see if there are facilities in your area to recycle larger items (such as removalist or large boxes) or check Planet Ark's RecyclingNearYou.
+Your local council has information about facilities in your area to recycle larger items (such as removalist or large boxes) or check Planet Ark's RecyclingNearYou.

 Plastics are man-made products that come from valuable non-renewable resources like oil, gas and coal.
 Because these resources are so valuable, and because plastics can be effectively recycled and used again in many other ways, it's important that we recycle as much plastic as possible.

 Plastics are generally recycled through kerbside recycling programs.
 However, some supermarkets now offer a drop-off point for recycling soft plastics including shopping bags, cling and bubble wrap, pasta and rice bags, and biscuit packets.

 Depending on where you live, it's possible to recycle a range of products that can't go in your kerbside recycling bin, including:

-- old mobile phones, printer cartridges, televisions and computers (known as e-waste)
+- mobile phones, printer cartridges, televisions and computers (known as e-waste)

 - whitegoods (for example, fridges and washing machines)